floweredscarf/su25/labs/lab12/index.md

 ## Inserting Into LLRB Trees

+> [!NOTE]
+> To gain a deeper understanding of the operations below and why they work, check out the [lecture slides](https://docs.google.com/presentation/d/1cLtmQeQhTuk6p41t57WasBGv1_RDTsbIMkEACrAHtPY/edit#slide=id.g13c3869d32c_0_1884) starting at slide 83.

 Insertion into LLRB trees starts off with the regular binary search tree insertion algorithm, where we search to find the appropriate leaf location.
 Then we insert the element as a red node (recall in a 2-3 tree we always insert an element by stuffing it into an existing node).
 Placing the node can break the red-black tree